nrwl/nx/docs/nx-cloud/tutorial/circle.md

 Merge your PR into the `main` branch when you're ready to move to the next section.

-## Enable Remote Caching on Circle CI
+## Enable Remote Replay on Circle CI

 Reducing the number of tasks to run via [affected commands](/ci/features/affected) (as seen in the previous section) is helpful, but might not be enough.
-By default [Nx caches the results of tasks](/core-features/cache-task-results) on your local machine.
+By default [Nx caches the results of tasks](/core-features/replay-task-results) on your local machine.
 But CI and local developer machines are still performing the same tasks on the same code - wasting time and money.
-The [Nx Cloud remote cache](/ci/features/remote-cache) can eliminate that waste for you.
+[Nx Cloud remote replay](/ci/features/remote-replay) can eliminate that waste for you.

 ```{% command="pnpm nx connect" %}
 ✔ Enable distributed caching to make your CI faster · Yes